SarthakJShetty/Bias/README.md

 ### Note:
 - This repository is still under active development.
 The <a title="README" href="https://github.com/SarthakJShetty/Bias">README.md</a> is yet to be updated in detail.
+- A detailed build-log can be found <a href="https://github.com/SarthakJShetty/Bias/blob/master/build-log.md" title="README" target="_blank">here</a>.